 The company was founded in 1992 by writer/director/producer Rachel Perkins who was joined by producer Darren Dale in 2002.
-In 2010 Blackfella Films was a recipient of Enterprise funding from Screen Australia and former ABC Television Head of Drama Miranda Dear joined Blackfella Films in 2010 as producer on the company’s drama slate.
+In 2010 Blackfella Films was a recipient of Enterprise funding from Screen Australia and former ABC Television Head of Drama Miranda Dear joined Blackfella Films as a producer with a brief to develop the company’s drama slate.
 In 2011 Rachel Perkins and Darren Dale as directors of Blackfella Films were ranked number 16 in the Encore Power 50.
-In 2013 producer Jacob Hickey was appointed to the newly created role of Head of Factual, based in the company’s Melbourne office.
+In 2013 producer Jacob Hickey was appointed Head of Factual, based in the company’s Melbourne office.

-A standout achievement for the company was the award-winning documentary series First Australians.
+A standout achievement for the company was the award-winning 7 part documentary series First Australians.
 The landmark multi-platform history series, broadcast on SBS Television to over 2.3 million viewers, was accompanied by an internationally acclaimed interactive website.
-First Australians was awarded Australia’s top honours for documentary including the AFI and IF Awards, the UN Media Peace Prize, TV Week Logie, Screen Writers and Directors Guild of Australia Awards.
+First Australians was awarded Australia’s top honours for documentary including the Australian Film Institute (AFI) and IF Awards, the UN Media Peace Prize, TV Week Logie and Australian Writers and Directors Guild Awards.
 First Australians has sold throughout the world, and is the highest selling educational title in Australia.

 Rachel Perkins’ Australian Aboriginal heritage (Arrernte/Kalkadoon) has informed her entire filmmaking career.
 She founded Australia’s premier Indigenous production company Blackfella Films in 1992, and has contributed extensively to the development of Indigenous filmmakers in Australia and, more broadly, to the Australian film and television industry.